-Nails are among the most commonly occurring artifacts found on nineteenth and twentieth century archaeological sites, while their importance are too often overlooked by some historic archaeologists.
-The reason we often discount the artifact type from in depth analysis is fairly simple.
-Unlike ceramics and glass, nails left in the ground for any prolonged period of time become heavily corroded and malformed and are just not that pleasurable to study or easy to identify.
-However, like all artifacts, nails can provide clues about the people who built with them and the structures of which they were once associated.
+Nails are among the most commonly occurring artifacts found on nineteenth and twentieth century archaeological sites, yet their importance is often overlooked.
+Unlike ceramics and glass, nails left in the ground for a prolonged period of time become heavily corroded and malformed, and are just not that pleasurable to study or easy to identify.
+But nails, like all artifacts, have a story to tell – about the people who made them, the people who built with them, and about the structures they held together.

-While it is true most nails recovered from archaeological sites are too often cheetos-shaped hunks of rusted iron, occasionally well preserved nails are sometimes recovered.
+Most nails recovered from archaeological sites are Cheeto-shaped hunks of rusted iron, but sometimes we get lucky and find nails in exceptionally good condition.
 Such was the case at Eutaw Manor in Herring Run Park.
-The fire that destroyed Eutaw in 1865 left it’s mark on the artifacts left behind.
-While the fire burnt, melted and generally damaged many of the site’s ceramic and glass artifacts, the opposite was true for the nails and other iron building materials in the house.
-In their case, the fire acted to further temper the nails, making them more resistant to rust.
-At the same time, not many of the building materials were salvaged after the fire.
-As a result, excavations of Eutaw provide a large collection of well-preserved nails from a house that stood for nearly a hundred years and likely underwent at least a few major renovations by its various owners.
+The fire that destroyed Eutaw in 1865 melted and damaged many of the site’s ceramic and glass artifacts, but the opposite was true for the nails and other iron objects in the house.
+In this case, the fire further tempered the nails, making them more resistant to rust through a process called annealing.
+As a result, we have recovered a large collection of well-preserved nails from a house that stood for nearly 100 years, and likely underwent at least a few major renovations by its various owners.

 Given that the fire that destroyed Eutaw Manor occurred in 1865, no wire nails are present among the collection.
-However, the excavation of the site in 2015 alone produced over 800 nails of both hand-wrought and machine-cut types and included numerous varieties.
-An analysis of this collection and those recovered in future excavations at Eutaw will help archaeologists understand whether the former manor house was built entirely at one time, the materials used in the home’s construction, and whether the building was subjected to any additions, alterations, or general maintenance measures in the nearly 100 years it stood along the Herring Run.
+However, the excavation of the site in 2015 alone produced over 800 nails of both hand-wrought and machine-cut types, and included numerous varieties.
+An analysis of this collection and those recovered in future excavations at Eutaw will help us reconstruct the sequence of construction of the house, its various additions, and general maintenance measures in the nearly 100 years it stood along the Herring Run.

 For more information about historic nails and manufacturing technology check out this paper prepared by the National Park Service.